yuin/gopher-lua/README.rst

 Channels are represented by ``channel`` objects in GopherLua.
 And a ``channel`` table provides functions for performing channel operations.

+Some objects can not be sent over channels due to having non-goroutine-safe objects inside itself.

+- a function
+- an userdata
+- a table with a metatable

+You **must not** send these objects from Go APIs to channels.

 .. code-block:: go

     func receiver(ch, quit chan lua.LValue) {